Okanjo/okanjo-boilerplate/README.md

 This project delivers a fully working application using the Okanjo framework.
 You can use this app as a starting point for new web applications.

-The Okanjo Boilerplate app includes a simple gulp-based build process, supporting:
+The Okanjo Boilerplate app includes a simple webpack-based build process, supporting:
 * Webpack + Babel – so you can use the latest and greatest ECMA features
 * React + Redux – for UI, with JSX support
 * Bootstrap + React Bootstrap – for fast UI prototyping